zerix-T/Transducers-Sensors/Ultrasonic sensor/README.md

 The above code actually performs a simple detection test.
 That is, if any object is within 10 cm infront of sensor, it prints red zone alert message else it tells object is in safe area.

+BUZZER
+Buzzer, an output device can be mainly of two types :
+-Piezoelectric buzzer
+-Magnetic buzzer

+In peizoelectric, when an AC voltage is applied to the peizo element, the element extends and shrinks diametrically.
+The motion of this vibration generates sound waves.
+In magnetic, there is vibrating disk which is attracted to the pole by the magnetic field.
+When an oscillating signal is moved through the coil, it produces a fluctuating magnetic field which vibrates the disk at a frequency equal to that of the drive signal.

+In the above Ultrasonic_as_alarm_test.ino file, the piezo based buzzer is used.